-HIST364: Slavery and Emancipation in U.S. History: This course grows out of my current research on slavery, the law, and early Washington, D.C. petitions for freedom.
+HIST364: The Rise and Fall of American Slavery: This course grows out of my current research on slavery, the law, and early Washington, D.C. petitions for freedom.
 It will be a general survey and lecture course at the upper level, and part of a broader suite of new courses we are developing at Nebraska.

 HIST 365 History of the U.S. South: This course (also taught in summer session format) is one of my favorites.
 I extensively use Southern Spaces (Emory University), and digital history projects developed at the Virginia Center for Digital History at UVA.